- Dental implants made of zirconia are strong and heat-resistant. They are not allergic, do not cause galvanic shock, and are easier to keep clean.

 One-piece zirconia implants are not suitable for full-mouth restorations.
 This is because, in order to hold up a full arch, the restoration must have a custom abutment and be screw-retained.

 Since zirconia implants are now available in two-piece designs, with a separate abutment, this issue may be overcome.
-Still, there is a lack of research about two-piece zirconia dental implants.
+Still, there is limited research on two-piece zirconia dental implants.
 Dentists may refuse to perform a full-mouth restoration supported by zirconia implants.

-Nonetheless, zirconia implants work great as single tooth replacement or bridge solutions.
+Nonetheless, zirconia implants work well as single-tooth replacements or as bridge solutions.

 How to choose between zirconium vs titanium dental implants?

-If you are looking for a solution for tooth loss, you are probably contemplating different implant materials.
-The best type of implant depends on each individual patient and their circumstances.
+If you are looking for a solution for tooth loss, you may be considering different implant materials.
+The best type of implant depends on each patient and their circumstances.

-Many patients develop allergies or sensitivity to metal, which results in inflammation or even failure of the restoration.
+Many patients develop allergies or sensitivities to metal, which can result in inflammation or even failure of the restoration.
 When choosing ceramic implants, you are minimizing the risk of such complications and treatment costs.

-Additionally, a titanium implant can corrode in a wet environment, like your mouth.
+Additionally, a titanium implant can corrode in a moist environment, such as your mouth.
 The risk is even higher if there is fluoride or more metal in the area, like amalgam fillings.
-What’s more, such conditions make it more likely that the rod will migrate into adjacent tissues or even the lymph nodes.
+What is more, such conditions increase the likelihood that the rod will migrate into adjacent tissues or even into the lymph nodes.

-On the other hand, a zirconia implant is more brittle and the one-piece design may slow healing down.
-It’s a good idea to set up an appointment with your dentist to discuss whether your ceramic implants can come in two pieces, with a custom abutment.
+On the other hand, a zirconia implant is more brittle, and its one-piece design may slow healing.
+It is a good idea to schedule an appointment with your dentist to discuss whether your ceramic implants can be delivered in two pieces with a custom abutment.

 Titanium implants